chostett/illuminesce/content/blog/posts/2025-06-20-Sociocracy-Pt2/index.md

 ---

-[In part one of **How Do We Share Power Dynamically?**](/blog/posts/2025-06-20-Sociocracy-Pt1/) I spoke about the cognitive dissonance between what tech promised the world versus what we actually built, discovering sociocracy through fandom, and why we wanted to try sociocracy for ourselves.
+[In part one of **How Do We Share Power Dynamically?**](/blog/posts/2025-06-20-Sociocracy-Pt1/) I spoke about the cognitive dissonance between what tech promised the world versus what we actually built, discovering sociocracy through fandom, and why we tried sociocracy for ourselves.

 Part two is about how we implemented sociocracy at Studio Terranova and my own thoughts and learnings from that process.
+I am by no means an expert, so I will explain sociocracy from what I've learned so far.

 Back to our retreat in Yamanashi.

 ![A beautiful bright blue sky with clouds stretches out to the mountains.](yamanashi.png)

 It's an unseasonably brisk day for early June.
 I have picked our facilitator Heather up from the local train station.
 I asked for her help since mabbees and I have known each other a long time, and we can easily fall back into our old patterns.
-We wanted someone to push us outside of our comfort zones.
+We asked her to push us outside of our comfort zones.

-After some pre-reading of the sociocracy manual [Many Voices, One Song,](https://www.sociocracyforall.org/many-voices-one-song-2/) we dove into the first part of the day—going over the mindset of sociocracy and defining our vision, mission and aims.
+After some thoughtful pre-reading of [Many Voices, One Song,](https://www.sociocracyforall.org/many-voices-one-song-2/) we dove into the first part of the day: reviewing the mindset of sociocracy and defining our vision, mission and aims.

 ## The mindset of sociocracy